antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 }
 ```

-Since the browser sandbox is fairly restrictive not all class libraries and
+Since the browser sandbox is fairly restrictive, not all class libraries and
 NuGet packages should be expected to work in Blazor WebAssembly.
 Furthermore,
-the vast majority of libraries aren't expected having to run in Blazor
+the vast majority of libraries aren't expected to run in Blazor
 WebAssembly either.

-That's why regular class libraries targeting `net5.0` will not see warnings for
+That's why regular class libraries targeting `net5.0` won't see warnings for
 APIs that are unsupported by Blazor WebAssembly.
 You have to explicitly indicate
 that you intend to support your project in Blazor Web Assembly by adding the
 `<SupportedPlatform>` item to your project file: